 Not everyone does this, of course.
 Many people eat steak tartare or rare burgers with no ill effects.
 But one should be very aware of the risks and make an informed decision.

-Generally speaking, most of my ground beef recipes instruct you to cook the beef so that it’s cooked all the way through.
-When one of my recipes leaves ground beef at a medium temperature (mostly for burgers), I say so in the recipe.
+Generally speaking, most of my recipes instruct you to cook the beef so that it’s cooked all the way through.
+When I cook it to a medium temperature (mostly for burgers), I say so in the recipe.

 What ground beef to use in these recipes?